TynanSylvester/TyD/Proposal - patches.md

 * `:+ NEW_NODE`: Insert `NEW_NODE` before all selected nodes, as a child of its parent.
 * `:-`: Delete selected nodes.

-It's easy to add operations for a specific dialect.
-For example, you could add operations like `:reverse`, `:combine`, or `:localize`, with whatever meaning you want for a specific project.
+Projects using TyD can add their own operations.
+For example, you could add operations like `:increment 25`, `:capitalize`, or `:localize`, with whatever meaning you want for a specific project.
+If a parser finds an unknown operation, it should raise an error.

 ### Basic patch examples